dotWee/node-red-raindrop/README.md

 ## License

 This project is licensed under the WTFPL License.
+See [LICENSE](./LICENSE) for details.

 ## Links